 As vital as they are, still, all of these remained symbolic proclamation and nothing else.
 Any extension beyond that can be controversial .

-The tangential question posed, refers to whether there is really “transubstantiation” of the bread and wine into actual blood and body of Christ?
+The tangential question posed, refers to whether there is really “transubstantiation” of Jesus’ actual “blood and body” into the natural bread and wine?
 Is there “communion” between Christ and bread/wine or, by this teaching, are we missing out on the “real communion“?
+Or, is there another meaning of “transubstantiation” that we need to understand.
 Did “All Christians, with but few minor exceptions, hold the true doctrine of the Real Presence from the time of Christ until the Protestant Revolution in the sixteenth century“?
 To get to the bottom of that question requires going back in history.
-And, this is not an exercise to “shame, berate, discredit, minimize” those who believe in transubstantiation or anything similar; instead this is an honest and respectful quest for what really is the message of this tradition.
+And, this is not an exercise to “shame, berate, discredit, minimize” those who believe in transubstantiation or anything similar.
+Instead this is an honest and respectful quest for what really is the message of this tradition.

 History of “Breaking of a Bread

 In the Jewish calendar, the day includes the darkness-part when it starts and daylight-part when it ends from “evening to evening or sunset to sunset”.
-Biblically, the “passover meal” every year occurs on the night of Nisan 15, the first day of Unleavened Bread, which is in itself commemorated for 7 days.
+Biblically, the “passover meal” every year occurs on the night or beginning of Nisan 15, the first day of Unleavened Bread, which is in itself commemorated for 7 days.
 In contrast, the timing of Jesus’ “last supper” was nighttime of Nisan 14, the night of his betrayal by Judas.
-This was also the night before Jesus was crucified which was on the daytime of Nisan 14, the preparation day of Passover.
+This was also the night before Jesus was crucified which was on the daytime of Nisan 14, the preparation day of Passover; “preparation” in the sense of preparing the lamb for killing and for people to prepare the meal that night.
 And, this was done obviously because he could not eat the “passover meal” on the night of Nisan 15, even when he “eagerly desired” as he would be crucified the day before.
 Jesus said in Luke 15:22 to express his intention:

 “And he said to them, “I have eagerly desired to eat this Passover with you before I suffer.“